An HR Glossary for HR Terms

 A salaried employee (considered an exempt* employee) is someone who receives a fixed amount of pay (salary) regardless of how many hours they work each week.
 This means a salaried employee is paid for 40 hours a week, even if they work fewer hours.
 Additionally, overtime pay of time-and-a-half is not usually offered for working more than 40 hours per week.

-*According to the Fair Labor Standards Act (FLSA), “to be exempt an employee must (a) be paid at least $23,600 per year ($455 per week), and (b) be paid on a salary basis, and (c) also perform exempt job duties.”
+*According to the Fair Labor Standards Act (FLSA), “ (a) be paid at least $23,600 per year ($455 per week), and (b) be paid on a salary basis, and (c) also perform exempt job duties.”

 While 40 hours of work per week is considered full-time, the average salaried employee does not often exceed 45-50 hours per week.
 This is because, according to Upcounsel, “If a job requires 55-60 (or more) hours to perform, many would consider it a poorly-designed job.”
 Even then, The Bureau of Labor Statistics reports that almost 10 million American employees in all industries work 60 or more hours per week.